zoeyg/public-write-ups/googlectf-2020/all-the-little-things.md

 ### Putting it all together

-Now all that was left was to craft the payload, test it and send it to the admin.
+Now all that was left was to craft the payload, test it and send it to the admin(TJMike).
 We crafted a payload that would send us the full `innerText` of the `/note` page:

 ```json
 {